mavjav-edu/pcc_2e/recommended_reading/django.md

 ### Django REST framework

 Many sites use an API at some point to provide access to data.
-This can be used within the project itself, for example to feed data to a JavaScript framework for a responsive frontend, or to provide a way for users to query for data programatically.
+This can be used within the project itself, for example to feed data to a JavaScript framework for a responsive frontend, or to provide a way for users to query for data programmatically.
 Django REST framework, or DRF for short, is the go-to package for creating and managing APIs within Django projects.

 The online documentation is at [django-rest-framework.org](https://www.django-rest-framework.org), and the code is [here](https://github.com/encode/django-rest-framework).